Paulo New

 Paulo, Renato Freitas and Ariel Lambrecht.

 We launched in August 2012, starting as a taxi-and-rideshare service.
 After six initial slow months, we suddenly started to grow a lot.
-In our first year we already had 25% of the total of taxis in São Paulo available in the app, and growing up to 50% per month in number of rides and passengers.
-There was no point in trying to set a goal because we would put a ceiling where there should be none, only the sky.
+In our first year, we already had 25% of all taxis in São Paulo available on the app, and rides and passenger numbers growing up to 50% per month.
+There was no point in trying to set a goal because we would put a ceiling where there should be none — only the sky.
 So, the most important thing there was finding the path to sustain growth.

-By 2015, we closed a big round and finally had some money to compete with Uber, which got to the country in 2014.
+In 2015, we closed a big round and finally had some money to compete with Uber, which arrived in the country in 2014.
 It was a perfect year for 99.
-We started the year with around one-third of the market share, and we ended the year with more or less two-thirds.
+We started it with around one-third of the market share, and we ended it with more or less two-thirds.
 99 hit its first million rides through the app.
 Everything was going incredibly well.

-And then a threat came that could have destroyed everything.
+Then came a threat that could have destroyed everything.

 An unscrupulous financial coup took place.
-While a legal settlement prevents me from disclosing details, it was such a threat that my entire business was at risk of going down, or not able to fundraise for years until the issue was sorted out.
+While a legal settlement prevents me from disclosing details, it was such a threat that my entire business was at risk of going down or being unable to fundraise for years until the issue was sorted out.
 This was my sixth startup, and it was an exceptional one.
 I was not going to let this happen.

 99 Team